braziljs/eloquente-javascript/03_functions.md

 Therefore, always start by writing something that's correct and easy to understand.
-If you're worried that it's too slow—which it usually isn't, since most code simply isn't executed often enough to take any significant amount of time—you can measure afterwards and improve it if necessary.
+If you're worried that it's too slow—which it usually isn't since most code simply isn't executed often enough to take any significant amount of time—you can measure afterward and improve it if necessary.

 {{index "branching recursion"}}